Connect with others who understand.

 • Using mouth moisturizers (offered as gels and mouth rinses)

-Communicate honestly and regularly with your dentist and/or MS treatment provider.
-That helps to identify problems early and sort out the best way to deal with your mouth sores and gum pain.
+Communicate honestly and regularly with your dentist and your MS treatment provider.
+They can identify problems early and sort out the best way to deal with your mouth sores and gum pain.

 References

-4. What Is an Immune-Mediated Disease? — National Multiple Sclerosis Society
+7. Immune-Mediated Disease — National Multiple Sclerosis Society

-6. Neuropathic Pain - ‘The Invisible Illness’ — MS Trust
+9. Neuropathic Pain: ‘The Invisible Illness’ — MS Trust

-9. Vertigo and Dizziness — National Multiple Sclerosis Society
+13. Depression and Multiple Sclerosis — National Multiple Sclerosis Society

 17. Dry Mouth (Xerostomia) — Cleveland Clinic